globalizejs/globalize/README.md

 ### Compilation and the Runtime modules

-You really should take advantage of compiling your formatters and/or parsers during build time when deploying to production.
+Take advantage of compiling your formatters and/or parsers during build time when deploying to production.
 It's much faster than generating them in real-time and it's also much smaller (i.e., better loading performance).

 To illustrate, a Globalize application looks like: